-92 % of patients reported on symptoms of the disease and most of them resorted to self-management.
+92% of patients reported on symptoms of the disease and most of them resorted to selfmanagement.
 The need for self-management increased with the severity of symptoms.
 The quality of life was strongly impacted by several symptoms such as fatigue and pruritus but similar effects were observed for less well established items such as personal diet and sleep.
-For example, 91% of patients who were unable to eat everything as desired during the last 4 weeks considered their quality of life as impaired by PBC, as opposed to only 60% of patients who observed no impairment of their personal diet.
+For example, 91% of patients who were unable to eat everything as desired during the last 4 weeks preceding the completion of the questionnaire considered their quality of life as impaired by PBC, as opposed to only 60% of patients who observed no impairment of their personal diet.
 Of those patients who were unable to eat as desired, 59% reported a worsening in quality of life during the last 12 months, in contrast to only 31% of patients who did not need to change their diet.
+79% of patients who were unable to sleep through the night reported that PBC impaired their quality of life, in comparison to 67% of patients without sleep disturbance.
 The quality of life in the last 12 months was considered as having decreased by 49% of patients who were unable to sleep through the night, but only by 32% of patients without sleep disturbance.
 PBC patients challenge to relieve their symptoms by various methods of self-management.
-Among the patients who were not able to eat as desired, 73% used self-management to cope with fatigue, in contrast to 57% who were able to eat everything.
-Most patients reported that they are offered insufficient medical symptom management.
+Among the patients who were not able to eat as desired, 73 % used self-management to cope with fatigue, in contrast to 57% who were able to eat everything.
+A similar, but weaker effect was found in relation to sleep: 64% of the patients who were unable to sleep through the night used self-management for fatigue, in contrast to 58% of patients without sleep disturbance.